Summary

 Food truck permit, if applicable:

-Workers' compensation files with the Department of Industrial Relations.
-Businesses with employees must maintain workers' compensation insurance, usually through the State Workers Compensation Insurance Fund or a private insurance carrier.
+Workers’ compensation files with the Department of Industrial Relations.
+Businesses with employees are required to maintain workers’ compensation insurance, typically through the State Workers Compensation Insurance Fund or a private insurance carrier.

-Why is this all important?
+Why is this imperative?
 Commercial properties containing operating businesses can be an excellent long-term investment strategy.
-However, the lenders' degree of sophistication requires a much higher understanding of the lengthy process.
+However, the lenders’ level of sophistication requires a much higher understanding of the lengthy process.